Neon68K/neon68k.github.io/docs.md

 title: X68000 Games Setup for MiSTer
 ---

-The Sharp X68000 computer is a system that uses a lot of different resolutions across 15kHz, 24kHz and 31kHz, so we will need to use the VGA scaler, and add some settings for its more uncommon resolutions.
+### X68000 and external scalers

-(The X68000 core also does not support Direct Video (yet?), so if you are using a RetroTink 4K scaler, auto-configuration of the scaler settings will not work — you will have to load a profile manually or just use the defaults.)
+The X68000 core does not support the MiSTer's Direct Video feature, and this can cause scaling issues if you're using an external scaler with your MiSTer.
+To correct this, you can define specific output resolutions in your `MiSTer.ini` to force the MiSTer scaler to output a resolution close to (and sometimes exactly matching) the original resolution, allowing your scaler to scale it properly.

-Add this configuration to your `MiSTer.ini`:
+If you're using an external scaler with your MiSTer (like a Retrotink4k, Morph4k, or OSSC Pro), add this to your `MiSTer.ini`. **If you're not using an external scaler, they should not be used**
 ```
 [X68000]
 forced_scandoubler=0